grooveymo/e-course-server/README.md

 ![alt text](image.png)

+6. To view the state of your database, execute the following command
+   - $ pnpm db:view

+   This should open up a new tab in your browser with the url: localhost:5555

-6. Run this script to delete all data in the db:
+7. Run this script to delete all data in the db:

    - $ pnpm run db:reset

-7. Run this script to delete all data in the db and reset with values in the seed.ts file :
+8. Run this script to delete all data in the db and reset with values in the seed.ts file :
    - $ pnpm run db:seed